Flexible Virtualization Benefit

-In October 2022, Microsoft made a massive change to its licensing – Flexible Virtualization Benefit.
-It affects both end clients and service providers.
+In October 2022, Microsoft made a massive addition to its licensing – Flexible Virtualization Benefit.
+It benefits everyone – end clients and service providers.

 Key outtakes